-If you wish to begin preparing your application, you can download the following PPP borrower application forms and submit them to us at email@example.com.
+If you wish to begin preparing your application, you can download the following PPP borrower application forms and submit them to us here.

-Still have questions?
-Watch the recording of our virtual PPP Second Draw Q&A session with Fourth Capital President, Brian Heinrichs.
+Want a more in-depth review?
+Watch the recording of our virtual PPP Second Draw Q&A session with Fourth Capital CEO, Brian Heinrichs.